3 Life-Changing Hair Straightening Treatment for Your Hair Type

-There are many straightening services on the market to help tame wild hair to achieve smoother, sleeker locks.
+There are many straightening services on the market to help turn frizzy or non-straight hair types into smoother, sleeker locks.
 At the end of the day, it boils down to finding the best hair straightening treatment for your needs and hair type.
-Read on for some pros and cons for each of the most popular in-salon treatments.
+Read on for some pros and cons for each of the most popular in-salon keratin hair straightening treatments:

-Also known as thermal reconditioning, Japanese hair straightening or “rebonding” works, as can be inferred, through chemically altering the hair bonds.
-Protein bonds in every curly strand is reconfigured to a “straight” hair bond to permanently change its structure.
-This results in a complete straightening of curls.
+Also known as thermal reconditioning, Japanese hair straightening or “rebonding” works through chemically altering hair bonds.
+Protein bonds in every curly strand is reconfigured to a “straight” hair bond to change its structure permanently.
+This results in a complete permanent hair straightening treatment of curls.

-This particular treatment is best done in a salon and left to a professional.
-If the straightening solution is left on for too long it can harm the strands, and can leave hair thin and brittle.
-As this needs to be done in a salon, it is one of the most expensive straightening options as it takes a while to complete the process—approximately three to four hours or even longer, depending on the existing condition of your hair.
+It’s best to do this treatment in a salon with a professional.
+If the straightening solution is left on for too long, it can leave hair thin and brittle.
+The process takes approximately three to four hours or longer, depending on the condition of your hair.
 Expect to visit the salon every four to six months for maintenance.

-A more common method, Brazilian treatments is first and foremost a keratin treatment.
-The hair is straightened by coating the hair in keratin proteins that fill in gaps in the strand, effectively smoothening it out.
-Hot irons are then used to lock in the keratin, which not works to give smoothness, but also imparts loads of shine as well.
-The treatment typically lasts between six weeks to three months, and within this period clients have reported more manageable, less frizzy locks.
+A more common method, Brazilian treatments are first and foremost a keratin treatment.
+Hair is straightened by coating it in keratin proteins that fill gaps in the strand, effectively smoothening it.
+Hot irons are then used to lock in the keratin, which gives smoothness and loads of shine.
+The treatment typically lasts between six weeks to three months.
+Within this period, clients have reported more manageable, less frizzy locks.

-Brazilian keratin sessions are less risky than their Japanese counterpart; however, they can still damage hair through the chemical formaldehyde, which is added during the process.
-This is are also the best hair straightening treatment for those who have color-processed hair or dry and damaged locks, as the keratin protein helps fill in porous hair cells.
+Brazilian keratin sessions are less risky than their Japanese counterpart; however, they can still damage hair through the chemical formaldehyde added during the process.
+This is the best hair straightening treatment for those with color-processed hair or dry and damaged locks.
+The keratin protein helps fill in porous hair cells.

 The Best Hair Straightening Treatment for Home

-Due to the popularity of salon-straightening treatments, there has been a surge of home variations coming onto the market.
-Much like Brazilian treatments, most of the products are also keratin-based and essentially work in the same way.
-These are the best hair treatment to try if your tresses aren’t too thick or frizzy.
-However, if your hair is very curly and/or unmanageable, it’s best to go to a professional and have your locks properly assessed.
+Due to the popularity of salon-straightening treatments, a surge of keratin-based home variations has come onto the market.
+These are the best hair treatments to try if your tresses aren’t too thick or frizzy.
+However, if your hair is curly and/or unmanageable, it’s best to go to a professional and assess your locks properly.

-Again, the main damage that can be experienced by those who opt for straightening treatments is via the inclusion of formaldehyde.
-There are also a slew of non-formaldehyde treatments on the market that you may wish to explore as well, although these results can be shorter-lived.
+Formaldehyde is the main damage caused by those who opt for straightening treatments.
+There is also a slew of non-formaldehyde treatments on the market to explore.
+However, the results are shorter-lived.